makrai/notes/maynez2005-faithful-abs-summ.md

 ## 5.3 Assessment of Factual Hallucinations

 * annotators were presented a single-sentence summary with hallucinations and
 * asked to assess whether it is true or false.
 To better explain the context
 * made available the source document as well as the external resources such as
-    * The source document can be particularly important for generic summaries to
+  * The source document can be particularly important for generic summaries
-    * External resources assisted the evaluators to validate grounded facts in
+  * External resources assisted the evaluators to validate grounded facts

 ### Pretraining Helps Generating Factual Summaries